What’s a Hot Water Tempering Valve?

 Making Your Hot Water Safe

 Tempering valves were first made a legal requirement through Plumbing Code of Australia changes in 2013.
-That means every hot water system requires one for maximum safety.
+That means every hot water system requires one for maximum safety and to avoid scalding.

 Water inside a traditional storage tank hot water system is heated to at least 60°C, and often up to 65°C. A high temperature is necessary in the prevention of legionella bacteria growth.
 When legionella enters the lungs it triggers a disease called Legionnaires’, which is similar to pneumonia and is potentially deadly.